Why Aren’t Punitive Damages Awarded with Workers’ Comp?

 Punitive damages can be awarded in a regular lawsuit, but they are frequently not awarded with workers comp.
-Payer Law Group is a workers compensation attorney Orlando residents recommend and we know that the workers’ compensation is not always enough to help you recover.
+Payer Law is a workers compensation attorney Orlando residents recommend and we know that the workers’ compensation is not always enough to help you recover.
 That is why we are here to help you with your workers’ compensation case and get you the assistance you need.
-Contact us at Payer Law Group in Orlando to learn more and schedule a consultation with us or visit our website today.
+Contact us at Payer Law in Orlando to learn more and schedule a consultation with us or visit our website today.

 How Can You Have Punitive Damages Awarded?